Table of contentsClick link to navigate to the desired location

 - High trust in SMS.
 People often consider SMS a more reliable means of communication than email.

 - Lack of filters.
-Many antivirus programs and filters do not monitor SMS messages as closely as other communication channels.
+Many antivirus programs and filters do not monitor SMS messages as thoroughly as other communication channels.

 - Social engineering.
-Smishing uses psychological pressure, forcing a person to act impulsively.
+Smishing uses psychological pressure, prompting a person to act impulsively.

 How to recognize smishing?